kkaiwwana/Det-Attacker/README.md

 > [!NOTE]
 > Back in time when this project launched, there are two known works ([DPatch](https://arxiv.org/abs/1806.02299)) and ([This](https://arxiv.org/abs/1906.11897)) in this domain.
 > And if you luckily read this when you are trying to work on this, don't waste your time on the former (near 400 citations though).
 It contains `inf` values in the patch
-> to achieve those resutls.
-Well, the letter is also not reproducible in my experience and they only provide a notebook.
-So, this code-base is basically built from scratch.
+> and thus achieves those resutls.
+Well, the latter is also not reproducible in my experience and they only provided a notebook.
+So, this code-base was basically built from scratch.
 But anyway, good luck!
 > (Whisper: I’ve also uploaded all the slides I created for this project!)

 If you want to refer to this repo at anywhere: